New algebras of functions on topological groups arising from G-spaces: Relative extreme amenability: SUC-fpp groups

-Recall that a topological group $G$ has the {\em fixed point on compacta property (fpp)} (or is \emph{extremely amenable}) if every compact (transitive) $G$-space $X$ has a fixed point.
-It is well known that locally compact extremely amenable groups are necessarily trivial.
+Recall that a topological group $G$ has the {\em fixed point on compacta property (fpp)} (or is \emph{extremely amenable}) if every compact $G$-space $X$ has a fixed point.
+It is well known that locally compact extremely amenable groups are necessarily trivial (see for example \cite{GL}).
 Gromov and Milman \cite{GrMi} proved that the unitary group $U(H)$ is extremely amenable.
 Pestov has shown that the groups $H_+[0,1]$ and $\Iso(\U_1)$ are extremely amenable (see \cite{pest-old, Pe-book} for more information).

 Consider the following relativization.